-In other words, if a company chooses to disregard the provisions of the act, the consumer should be able to complain to a body set up by the government to enforce the act – and know it will be investigated, and there will be consequences for that company, should they be found to be in breach.
+In other words, if a company chooses to disregard the provisions of the act, the consumer should be able to complain to a body set up to enforce the act – and know that there will be consequences for that company should they be found to be in breach.

 The National Consumer Commission is that body, but I’m afraid, as many people have discovered since last April when the CPA became effective, it is simply not up to the task.